RazvanMihaiPopa/VirusTotal---Website-for-Security-Analysis/README.md

 ### Big thanks to this guy for the look of the login and sign up page!
 Mostly inspired from him, i changed the theme and added some things to switch it up!
 https://www.youtube.com/watch?v=t-EMinSz_Tk&t=315s

+### Testing

+Having docker installed and opened, you have to type 'make start' in the docker folder.
+You'll have to wait a bit.
+Then you open your HTML website and try creating an user and inspecting the page to see what happens!